SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/operations-loriot.md

 If a Loriot device supports hexadecimal commands, you can send them using shell operations.
 Notice that these commands are not serial monitor commands.
-In order to send an operation, navigate to the device you want to send an operation to in the Device Management application under **All devices**.
+In order to send an operation, navigate to the device you want to send an operation to in the Device management application under **All devices**.
 Switch to the **Shell** tab.

 In the following screenshot you can find some examples of a device protocol's predefined commands and their format: